 Those are some ideas on how you can use pop-ups properly within your content and what they can be used for.
 Always be careful when using pop-ups.
 Remember that not everyone likes them and most people are annoyed by them.
 Timing and messaging are critical to make sure your pop-ups will work to benefit your audience, your website, and your business.

-If you want to dive into how you can use pop-ups, give me a call.
+If you want to dive deeper into how you can make pop-ups work, give me a call.
 Let’s pop into a zoom call and we can explore pop-ups together!